 General

-• General data - data that you can set and receive on a response
+• General data: Refers to customizable data that can be both set and received in a response context.

 Timer Expressions